zach-chairez/New-Site/content/post/final-project-epl-forecasting/index.md

 * $\textbf{D}$ = Draw or Tie

-Before we begin, we'll take these variables and turn them into cateogrical variables the model will understand.
+Before we begin, we'll take these variables and turn them into categorical variables the model will understand.

 #### <u> Data Pre-Processing </u>